 Crash Course: Let's Make a Game!

-Welcome to Stencyl!
-This short, hands-on tutorial will walk you through the steps needed to create a simple platformer.
-Specifically, we'll show you how to...
+This short, hands-on tutorial will walk you through the steps needed to create a simple platformer using premade content, so that you can become familiar with the main parts of Stencyl's interface.

 Without further ado, let's get started!